dbrgn/RPLCD/README.rst

 Testing
 =======

-To test your display, please run the ``test.py`` script and confirm/verify each step with the enter key.
-If you don't use the standard wiring, make sure to add your pin numbers to the ``CharLCD`` constructor in ``test.py``.
+To test your 20x4 display, please run the ``test_20x4.py`` script and confirm/verify each step with the enter key.
+If you don't use the standard wiring, make sure to add your pin numbers to the ``CharLCD`` constructor in ``test_20x4.py``.

+Unfortunately I don't have a 16x2 display at hand yet, so I can't create a test script for that one.
+If someone else wants to adapt the script, feel free!

 Resources